cylmat/certif-deploy/Info.kube.md

     - Set-based: environment in (production, qa), tier notin (frontend, backend), partition, !partition
 - A Service is an abstraction which defines a logical set of Pods and how to access them
-    - ClusterIP (default) - Exposes the Service on an internal IP in the cluster (only reachable from within the cluster)
+    - ClusterIP (default) - Exposes the Service on an internal IP in the cluster (only reachable from within the cluster) (to access it use an Ingress or a Gateway.)
     - NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
     - LoadBalancer - Creates an external load balancer in the current cloud with a fixed, external IP
     - ExternalName - Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com)